ArnoVdH/photoblog/content/blog/2019/childfree.md

 I strongly believe in each person's right to self-determination.
 Logically, this also extends to reproductive health.
 This is exactly what made the sexual revolution that was the invention of the pill so important.
 In the 20th century, we definitively broke the yoke of the natural drive to reproduce.
 Suddenly, we were given the choice not to, without the need to give up a normal life (by going into the monastery for instance).
 This possibility opened up a lot of reasonings to change the way we view and think about family life and reproductive health.
 We have a lot more choice and freedom in choosing when, how and with whom we want to have children and _if_ we want them.

-Here I want to list some of my own reasons to answer negatively on the latter question.
+Here I want to list some of my own personal reasons to answer negatively on the latter question.

 ### Personal